Najmul-Shaon/Match-Mate-Client/README.md

 ## 🚀 Usage

 1. **Sign Up or Log In** using Firebase authentication.
-2. **Create your profile**, upload images via IMGBB, and set preferences.
+2. **Create your profile**, upload image.
 3. **Explore Matches** using AI-powered recommendations.
-4. **Chat & Interact** with potential partners.
+4. **Request & Interact** with potential partners.
 5. **Upgrade to Premium** via Stripe for exclusive features.

 ---

 ## ⚙️ Configuration

 MatchMate uses **environment variables** to configure Firebase, IMGBB, and Stripe.
-Make sure to update `.env` with your own credentials.
+Make sure to update `.env.local` with your own credentials.

 ---